 Step 14: Place grommet rim-side up on a hard surface.
 Gently place grommet opening, lining side up, over grommet.
 Without distorting fabric, trim opening if necessary to fit over grommet rim.
 Use your fingernail to push fabric as flat as possible around grommet.
 Place remaining grommet half on top.
 Using your palm, apply quick and direct pressure to snap grommet halves together.

 Step 15: Repeat to set all grommets.
+Use curtain tape to create pleats if desired.
 Weave rod through grommets in panels.
 Set rod into brackets and arrange panels to hang in even folds.